-Military Programs Supported by the B.A.A. at the Boston Marathon
+Military programs supported by the B.A.A. at the Boston Marathon

 The Boston Athletic Association continues to embrace the military; military marchers have been a part of the race for many years and will continue to be this year.
-This year, the B.A.A. will issue official bibs to members of the Massachusetts National Guard, both as a way of recognizing their service to their country and to thank them for their role in the response to last year’s attack.
-Approximately 130 National Guard soldiers will be official participants in the 2014 Boston Marathon and will be wearing official B.A.A. bibs.
+For 2015, the B.A.A. will issue official bibs to members of the Massachusetts National Guard, both as a way of recognizing their service to their country and to thank them for their role in the response to last year’s attack.
+Approximately 100 National Guard soldiers will be official participants in the 2015 Boston Marathon and will be wearing official B.A.A. bibs.
 The soldiers will depart from Hopkinton early on Monday morning (several hours before the official start of the race).
 The soldiers, who will march to Boston, are expected to cross the finish line mid-afternoon.
 The soldiers will not carry rucksacks and they will follow all of the rules that apply to other official participants.

 Since 2005, thousands of United States armed forces personnel stationed overseas have participated in “shadow” versions of the Boston Marathon, running the marathon distance on, or near, Patriots’ Day, whether in Iraq, Afghanistan, or on a ship at sea.
 The Boston Athletic Association has provided Boston Marathon start and finish banners, bibs, tee shirts, medals, and finisher certificates for participants in these shadow marathons.